kes2401/data-dashboard/README.md

 This project was developed incrementally with continuous use of `console.log` to repeatedly check the changes made on the site and to ensure all changes to source code were providing the desired outcome in the browser.
 The site was build using Google Chrome browser (version 71) and then later tested in other browsers.

 This project was tested for responsiveness using the Chrome Developer Tools mobile device simulator.
 It was also viewed on physical Samsung Galaxy A5 (2017) mobile device to ensure good responsive behaviour.
 The site was also tested in Mozilla Firefox (version 65) and Microsoft Edge (version 17) browsers to ensure appearance and functionality of the site was as expected across all 3 of these browsers.
+As this project is a data dashboard it designed for desktop or large-screen viewing, however the containers in which the charts are rendered are responsive and scrollbars have been added to allow the charts be viewed as much as possible on smaller screens where possible.

 HTML markup and CSS styles were checked using the W3C Validation Tool [here](http://validator.w3.org) and both HTML and CSS files passed without error.